 New technology will play a key role in the future of the depot, including the use of a new Vehicle Equipment Monitoring System.
 This system feeds back numerous levels of detailed data to EMR so it can quickly monitor its trains in real-time – helping to plan preventative maintenance at the depot and leading to an enhanced performance of its trains.

-When they enter service in 2023, the Aurora trains will offer significant advances on EMR’s existing fleet, with passengers benefiting from more seats and modern interiors.
+The Aurora trains will offer significant advances on EMR’s existing fleet, with passengers benefiting from more seats and modern interiors.
 The new Aurora fleet is currently being manufactured at Hitachi Rail’s UK factory.

 The trains, which will have the ability to run on overhead electric lines, will also include features that passengers have said they want to see, including air conditioning, free WiFi throughout, plug sockets and better passenger information screens.